stelzinga/MF/MGT_80.Tools.md

 As can be seen, applying the Check Standards drive most of a well conceived Self-Contained Mail framework!
 ________________________________________
 ## Reporting Definition (Framework)
-Reporting is conceptually simple, but not always easy to implement:
+Reporting is conceptually simple, but not always easy to implement because:
 - Reader of the report may not be familiar with the lingo/acronyms/topics.
 - Inconsistent manner of writing down the facts
 - Too many details provided
+- Data is not always available at the time of writing a Report.

 ### Management Report